CasperDev/vz-dis-dos/doc/source/Chapter3/fileman.rst

 function.

 You can interrupt the copying process at any time with the :kbd:`BREAK` button.
-If you do this during the writing process, please note the information on SAVE and BSAVE.
+If you do this during the writing process, please note the information on :guilabel:`SAVE` and :guilabel:`BSAVE`.

 When copying is complete, the message READY appears.